elvannunal/MovieReviewAPI/README.md

 * Enriched with "Extensions" methods, providing additional functionality.
 * Facilitates data transfer between different layers using DTOs.
 * Automapper enables automatic conversion between database models and DTOs.
+* The Authentication and Authorization structure has been added.

   ---
 This project offers a RESTful API for MovieReviewAPI.
 The use of the "fluent API" ensures a consistent and organized database structure for related data in a "one-to-many" relationship.
 Additionally, the "Repository Design Pattern" abstracts database operations, making maintenance and testing of the code easier.
 The inclusion of "Extensions" methods allows for easy extension of the API's functionality.
 Data Transfer Objects (DTOs) and AutoMapper are utilized to facilitate data transfer between different layers of the application.